Non-Executive Directors, Great Ormond Street Hospital for Children NHS Foundation Trust

 Great Ormond Street Hospital (GOSH) is one of the world’s leading children’s hospitals, delivering specialist and highly complex care to children and young people from across the UK and beyond.
 As a centre of clinical, academic and operational excellence, we are proud of our unique heritage and our vision to be the leading children’s hospital in the world.
 Our staff, patients and families are at the heart of everything we do.

-We are now seeking to appoint two exceptional individuals to our Board of Directors as Non-Executive Directors.
+We are now seeking to appoint an exceptional individual to our Board of Directors as Non-Executive Director.
 This is a unique opportunity to contribute to the strategic direction, oversight and governance of an internationally recognised children’s hospital.

 Non-Executive Director – People and Culture Background